JSteegmueller/UiO-Group-Project-DHIS2/README.md

   integrate the transaction history into the DHIS2 system with use of dataValueSets and dataValues instead of the dataStore.

-- The recount and restock is missing a paging functionality for the history of recounts and restocks.

 - For the restock and recount functionalities, edge cases such as uninitialized data in the storage have not been fully tested, due to the back-end servers being down during the last few days leading up to the deadline.